djc/instant-segment/README.md

-For instance, provided that `choose` and `spain` occur more frequently than `chooses` and `pain`, and that the pair `choose spain` occurs more frequently than `chooses pain`, Instant Segment can help you split the string `choosespain.com` into `ChooseSpain.com` which more likely matches user intent.
+For instance, provided that `choose` and `spain` occur more frequently than `chooses` and `pain`, and that the pair `choose spain` occurs more frequently than `chooses pain`, Instant Segment can help identify the domain `choosespain.com` as `ChooseSpain.com` which more likely matches user intent.

 We use this technique at
 [Instant Domain Search](https://instantdomainsearch.com/search/sale?q=choosespain)
-to do just this.
+to help our users find relevant domains.

 ## Using the library